 The landscape is arid and rocky, and the more south you go, the less fertile it is.
 This explains why many people left Mani in the 20th century, to go and find work abroad.
 The population has rapidly declined, and very few people live down south.

 Not much grows on this dry land, but you will see the famous Mani stone towers everywhere.
-Many of them are abandoned, but others are still in use, and some of them have even been transformed to boutique hotels.
+Many of them are abandoned, but others are still in use, and some of the stone buildings and tower houses have even been transformed to boutique hotels.

 All in all, Mani is a very special part of Greece.
 See Mani in a day, and you will enjoy some pretty unique landscapes.
 Take a road trip around Mani, and you will discover a whole new world.